When someone visits your website they form an opinion in as little as three seconds!

 Wrong!
 Simplicity is key here.
 Don’t clutter your homepage with unnecessary information that can be covered elsewhere.
 You want your customers to get the whole experience and your homepage is just the beginning of your relationship.

-Here are six simple points to get your customers to hang out for longer than five seconds so you get the chance to show them what you’re all about!
+Here are six simple points to get your customers to hang out for longer than three seconds so you get the chance to show them what you’re all about!

 1. A Headline and a Hook